Wing, thigh, breast, or drumstick?

 If you’re already tired of chopping from breaking down the chicken, a green salad will work perfectly.

 Or why not make a side dish that has both?
-I served this main meal with Foodal’s Light and Lemony Quinoa Bowls with Roasted Zucchini and Tomatoes and enjoyed a super satisfying and delicious meal.
+I served this main meal with Foodal’s Lemony Quinoa Bowls with Roasted Zucchini and Tomatoes and enjoyed a super satisfying and delicious meal.

-For more delicious chicken dishes, we suggest:
+For more delicious chicken dishes, we suggest more of this roasted and baked recipes:

 - Cajun Blackened Chicken